acodeguy/Dunnit/readme.md

 - Reminder alerts
 - Persisting of data (saving to a local/remote database)

+Enhancements to come:

+- UI will scale to work on all devices (currently only works on iPhone 8 Plus)

 ## Minimum Viable Product (MVP)
 For the MVP of this app, it will have the following features: